193 Branthaven St, Ottawa, ON K4A0H7

 A cheap person doesn’t act like that.
 They go to a restaurant and chow down.
 They order expensive entrees and go for the starter and the dessert.
 Then when it comes to settling up, they stiff the waitress on the tip and go home.

 The frugal person knows that they have to buy toilet roll even though it is literally money down the drain.
-They try to offset this expense, however, by using a cashback scheme that provides them with a small reward in exchange for buying their toilet paper.
+They try to offset this expense, however, by using a cashback site that provides them with a small reward in exchange for buying their toilet paper.
 They minimize the costs of their toilet roll.